 On the exercise of the option there will be an income tax liability on the difference between the market value of the shares at that date, and the price paid for them.

 On the disposal of the shares, the capital gain is calculated by comparing the disposal proceeds to the market value of the shares when the options were exercised.

-There will be no national insurance charge on the grant or exercise of an option as long as the shares over which the options are granted, are not readily convertible into cash, which means there are no arrangements by which the shares’ value can be realised with certainty.
+There will be no national insurance charge on the grant or exercise of an option if the shares over which the options are granted, are not readily convertible into cash, which means there are no arrangements by which the shares’ value can be realised with certainty.
 In practice this means that there is no available market, no arrangements made by an employer to repurchase the shares and the company is not quoted on a recognised stock exchange (e.g. FTSE).
 For this purpose, AIM counts as unquoted.

 On exercise, the company will obtain a corporation tax deduction for the difference between the market value of the shares at that time less any amount paid by the employee for the shares.